 Nurturing my Artistic Skills in Design

-I believe that being born in September, or even being born just a lady who all along has possessed high esteem was what made me to fall in love with various arts of design.
+I believe that being born just a lady who all along has possessed high esteem was what made me to fall in love with various arts of design.
 Since I was a kid, my room was always neatly arranged.
 Back then I also used to be collect stamps and neatly arrange them in my various stamp books since I was a kid.
 This is one hobby that I have never let go even today.

 I also loved landscaping, and I used to help my mother in designing our flower garden.
 Every spring, I would make sure that I had a unique architectural idea for the garden and the visitor always marvel at the designs.
 Many people advised to take a course on design in college.
 Therefore when I went to college, I decided to pursue a course in Interior Design.